8 Ways to Prevent Data Loss from Hardware Failure

 Additionally, the document should contain a thorough risk assessment and a business impact analysis.
 These will help identify your potential weaknesses and prioritize the most vital elements of your continuity planning.

-If you want to avoid data loss, make sure you always have a backup.
+If you want to prevent data loss after hardware failure, make sure you always have a backup.
 It’s that simple.

 You should regularly back up any and every kind of important data your business handles, including: